math games for decimals

 5 Math Games for Decimals that are Right on Point

-Math games are a great way to practice math skills while having fun at the same time.
+Math games for decimals are a great way to practice math skills while having fun at the same time.
 And what’s not to love about decimal operations?
 They’re everywhere, from shopping to measuring ingredients for cooking.
 Here are five fun math games for decimals that you can use in your classroom to help your students practice their decimal skills.

 1. Decimal Scavenger Hunt

+First on the list of math games for decimals is a good old fashioned scavenger hunt.
 This is a great game for reviewing place value and decimal operations.
 Hide decimals around the room, on posters, task cards, or even handouts.
 Students have to find as many decimals as they can and solve the operation indicated.

 2. Decimal War

-This decimal math game is played with a regular deck of cards.
-Students will also need a piece of paper to keep track of their math and score.
-Ace is worth 0.1 point, the 2 is worth 0.2 points, and so on.
-So the 10=1.0 point, Jack=1.1 points, Queen=1.2, and King=1.3.
 To play the game each student will need a partner.
 Each player draws a card from the deck and places it face-up in front of them.
 The player with the higher number earns the point value of both cards and adds their value to a running total.
 If there’s a tie, both teams draw again until there’s a winner.
 The first player to accumulate 10 points wins the game!

 3. Bowling with Decimals

+When it comes to math games for decimals, Bowling with Decimals is a kid favorite!
 For this decimal math game, you’ll need ten small plastic cups and some small balls (I like to use soft foam balls).
 Arrange the cups in a triangle shape at the front of the room.
 Students will take turns trying to bowl their balls into the cups.
 Each cup that’s knocked over is worth different points based on its position in the triangle.
 The point values are as follows:

 1st row – 0.1 points each